LandEcosystems/OmniTools.jl/README.md

 3. **Function of SINDBAD-RnD**:
-   SINDBAD-RnD serves as a collaborative, protected space for advancing SINDBAD both technically and scientifically within [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-coo-team). *Expansion of [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-coo-team) beyond BGI members may be considered in the future but only agreed upon code will be released*.
+   SINDBAD-RnD serves as a collaborative, protected space for advancing SINDBAD both technically and scientifically within [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-rnd-team). *Expansion of [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-rnd-team) beyond BGI members may be considered in the future but only agreed upon code will be released*.

 4. **SINDBAD-RnD-Team Guidelines**:

-   Members of the SINDBAD-RnD group, forming the [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-coo-team), adhere to the following principles:
+   Members of the SINDBAD-RnD group, forming the [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-rnd-team), adhere to the following principles:
    - Participation is voluntary, with a commitment to follow the guidelines.
-   - Members may privately fork the SINDBAD-RnD repository and when sharing it commit do so exclusively within the [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-coo-team).
+   - Members may privately fork the SINDBAD-RnD repository and when sharing it commit do so exclusively within the [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-rnd-team).
-   - Research and development scopes must be transparently shared across the [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-coo-team).
+   - Research and development scopes must be transparently shared across the [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-rnd-team).
-   - [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-coo-team) members must consult the [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-coo-team) before:
+   - [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-rnd-team) members must consult the [SINDBAD-RnD-Team](https://github.com/orgs/EarthyScience/teams/sindbad-rnd-team) before:
-      - Releasing code of their developments in SINDBAD-RnD
+      - Releasing code of their developments in SINDBAD-RnD.
       - Collaborating on SINDBAD-related projects outside the team.
       - Submitting research proposals leveraging SINDBAD-RnD, preferably including SINDBAD.
    - All members adhere to the [Max Planck Society's guidelines for good scientific practice](https://www.mr.mpg.de/14263212/scientificpractice).